-Four mini-grants from the Hedgerow Education Fund were approved and distributed:
+Four mini-grants from the Hedgerow Education Fund were approved and

-- Miller Moth Ranch, southern Monterey County - Established hedgerows, grassed filter strips, and shrubs adjacent to wildlife water troughs and along farm roads. - Summerfield Waldorf School, Santa Rosa - Planted a 1,300-footlong hedgerow along the western border of the school's 14-acre certified biodynamic vegetable and grain farm and constructed a shade struc- - native plants propagating ture for the school farm

-3. Lodi High School Agriculture Department As part of its curriculum on relationships between farming and the environment, planted three types of hedgerows on

-4. T&D Willey Farms,

-Madera - Planted two

-600-foot-long beds of

-perennial shrubs along

-farm fields, where 30

-organic crops are grown

-for local and wholesale
+- 1. Miller Moth Ranch, southern Monterey County Established hedgerows, grassed filter strips, and shrubs adjacent to wildlife water troughs and along - 2.
+Summerfield Waldorf School, Santa Rosa Planted a 1.300-foot-long hedgerow along the western border of the school's 14-acre certified biodynamic vegetable and grain farm and constructed a shade structure for propagating native plants - 3.
+Lodi High School Agriculture Department As part of its curriculum on relationships between farming and the environment, planted three types of hedgerows on the school farm - 4.
+T&D Willey Farms, Madera Planted two 600-foot-long beds of perennial shrubs along farm fields, where 30 organic crops are grown for local and wholesale markets speaks to a class from Fresno College at Willey Farms - Photo by Mark Cady

-markets